 Drink lots of water, of course, that will keep you hydrated and fight the jet lag as well (well, that’s usually my trick whenever I arrive in a new city).

-If you’re an art and history lover and insist on visiting a popular Museum in Paris, the Louvre Museum is an exceptionally popular attraction that you can’t miss out on.
+The Louvre Museum is one of the best things to do in Paris, especially if you’re an art and history lover and insist on visiting a popular Museum in Paris, the Louvre Museum is an exceptionally popular attraction that you can’t miss out on.

 The Louvre Museum is home to classic and modern masterpieces, an incredible collection of world-famous artists such as The Da Vinci’s Mona Lisa, Delacroix’s Liberty, Venus de Milo, Michelangelo, and many more.

 I had been to the Louvre Museum during my first visit to Paris in 2006 and I must say that my favorite part is by Da Vinci’s Mona Lisa and Michaelangelo.
 I must have only spent about 1 to 2 hours in there.
 I am not a big fan of art and history.